Sana Munawar|July 2016

 Table 1: GHG emission scenario for the year 2000

-*LULUCF: land use land use change forestry
+*LULUCF: land use and land use change forestry

 Despite its low level of economic production Bhutan envisions to develop organic agriculture by 2020 and zero-waste agriculture by 2030.
 It is easy to conceptualize organic farming in Bhutan because of its already minimal use of agrochemicals and high use of natural fertilizers such as forest litter and livestock manure.
 Under the National Organic Program, launched in 2011, the state offers free training sessions to farmers on organic farming practices, encouraging low waste farming and use of compost.
 It aims to reduce the country’s dependence on imported food (only 4% of the total land is being used to grow crops).
 Moreover, local organic food has to be marketed at competitive prices compared to imports.